 Menus change each week to provide participating children with variety.

 The BackPack Program is made possible by the generous support of many individuals and businesses.
-Click here to see the list of donors who have fully adopted BackPack Programs.
+BackPack Program donors.

-To donate to the BackPack Program, click here and choose “BackPack Program” in the Program Designation drop-down menu.
+To donate to the BackPack Program, make a cash donation here and choose “BackPack Program” in the Program Designation drop-down menu.